 DESCRIPTIONElectrostimulation (electrical stimulation) refers to the application of electrical current through electrodes placed directly on the skin.
 Electromagnetic therapy involves the application of electromagnetic fields, rather than direct electrical current.
 Both are proposed as treatments for wounds, generally chronic wounds.

 The normal wound healing involves inflammatory, proliferative and remodeling phases.
 When the healing process fails to progress properly and the wound persists for longer than 1 month, it may be described as a chronic wound.
 The types of chronic wounds most frequently addressed in studies of electrical stimulation for wound healing are 1) pressure ulcers, 2) venous ulcers, 3) arterial ulcers, and 4) diabetic ulcers.
 Conventional or standard therapy for chronic wounds involves local wound care as well as systemic measures including debridement of necrotic tissues, wound cleansing, and dressing that promote a moist wound environment, antibiotics to control infection, and optimizing nutritional supplementation.
 Non-weight bearing is another important component of wound management.

 Since the 1950's, investigators have used electrical stimulation as a technique to promote wound healing, based on the theory that electrical stimulation may:

 Electrical stimulation refers to the application of electrical current through electrodes placed directly on the skin in close proximity to the wound.
 The types of electrical stimulation and devices can be categorized into four (4) groups based on the type of current: 1) low intensity direct current (LIDC), 2) high voltage pulsed current (HVPC), 3) alternative current, (AC), and 4) transcutaneous electrical nerve stimulation (TENS).
 Electromagnetic therapy is a related but distinct form of treatment that involves the application of electromagnetic fields rather than direct electrical current.

-POLICYElectrical stimulation for the treatment of wounds, including but not limited to low-intensity direct current, high-voltage pulsed current (HVPC), alternative current (AC), and transcutaneous electrical nerve stimulation (TENS) for the treatment of wounds is considered investigational.
+POLICYElectrical stimulation for the treatment of wounds, including but not limited to low-intensity direct current (LIDC), high-voltage pulsed current (HVPC), alternative current (AC), and transcutaneous electrical nerve stimulation (TENS) is considered investigational.